 Ok, so let’s fix that.

 Crowd control is vital in any paediatric resus.
 Not only do you have the paediatric arrest team, but you often have the adult trauma team in cases of a traumatic arrest.
 Plus, everyone else wants to be helpful.
 Larger teams lead to larger challenges.
-There are challenges in coordinating care, challenges in maintaining clear communication, and challenges in maintaining roles and sticking to them.
+There are challenges in coordinating care, maintaining clear communication, and maintaining roles and sticking to them.

-Role stickers or role aprons with names on them are simple measures to highlight resuscitation roles.
+Role stickers or role aprons with names are simple measures to highlight resuscitation roles.
 But crowd control can still be an issue.

 A study in Denmark in 2021 explored barriers to effective resuscitation in over 900 in-hospital resuscitations across six hospitals in Denmark.
 The commonest barrier was overcrowding or a lack of crowd control.
-It made it hard to listen, hard to communicate and hard to access equipment.
+It made it hard to listen, communicate, and access equipment.
 The most effective strategy to overcome this was to allocate a dedicated person to monitor crowd control.
 This lets the team leader focus on resuscitation.

 Noise implies chaos.
 It may be a paper-perfect resuscitation, but if people have to raise their voices oe even shout to be heard, it can be disruptive.